-Carolyn Wu (she/they) is a queer 2nd-gen Hong Kong-Canadian writer, director, producer, community organizer, and settler working in Tkaronto.
-She led CBC’s TV show “Q” through a total re-branding as Acting Senior Producer.
-Her film “In My Mother’s Closet” has screened at NSI Online Short Film Festival, Toronto Reel Asian International Film Festival, Wicked Queer: Boston LGBT Film Festival, and a number of LGBTQ festivals worldwide.
+Carolyn Wu (she/they) is a queer gender non-conforming settler working in Tkaronto of the Hong Kong diaspora.
+She is a writer, director, producer, editor, community organizer.
+She led CBC’s national television show “Q” through a total rebranding as Acting Senior Producer.
+Her film “In My Mother’s Closet”, co-directed with Adri Almeida, has screened internationally at NSI Online Short Film Festival, Toronto Reel Asian International Film Festival, Wicked Queer: Boston LGBT Film Festival, among others.
 She won Breakthroughs Film Festival’s Emerging Filmmaker Pitch 2019.
-In her films, she explores intimacy, gender, and power dynamics within queer & familial relationships.
-When she’s not writing, directing, or drinking bbt, she seeks new ways to champion her communities’ voices, and build space for queer/trans BIPOC filmmakers to create and thrive.
+She also started and co-organizes Colour Theory, an event that celebrates short films of all sizes, genres, and budgets made exclusively by Black, Indigenous, or people of colour filmmakers who identify as 2SLGBTQ (2SQTBIPOC).
+In all her work she strives to empower the voices of everyone involved at every level, disrupt film industry, and build space for 2s/queer/trans BIPOC filmmakers to heal, create, and thrive.